 The first ever race was won by 20/1 shot White Oak, who was wallowing with the back markers before the third last, but jockey Jason Maguire pushed her along and she swept past all the other runners, taking victory by a short head.

-Then Willie Mullins came onto the scene with the French bred Quevega.
-She went into the 2009 hurdle as the 2/1F and recovered from a slow start to romp to an impressive 14 length victory.
+Then Willie Mullins came on to the scene with the French bred Quevega.
+She went into the 2009 hurdle as the 2/1 favourite and recovered from a slow start to romp to an impressive 14 length victory.
 What followed was the longest winning streak in Cheltenham history, as the dominant mare won the race for the next five years, beating the five year winning streak Golden Miller managed in 1930’s Gold Cups.